-Table 2 illustrates how the TDL would apply to sequestration for a full cap year (i.e., how the TDL would apply sequestration to all 12 months) using the same cap-year-end reconciliation and the same three hypothetical hospices as in Table 1.
-However, Table 2 illustrates the application of sequestration to the hospices' payments as they were issued throughout the cap year and then how applying the TDL results in the same end points as Table 1 (it does so by reverse engineering the process).
+Table 2 illustrates how the TDL would apply to sequestration for a full cap year (i.e., how the TDL would apply sequestration to all 12 months of the 2014 cap year) using the same cap-year-end reconciliation and the same three hypothetical hospices as in Table 1.
+Rather than applying sequestration following the cap year end as done in Table 1, Table 2 illustrates how sequestration was applied to the hospices' payments as they were issued throughout the 2014 cap year and how applying the TDL results in the same end points as Table 1 (it does so by reverse engineering the process).
 HH1 represents the majority of hospices which will not exceed their aggregate cap and, as a result, their interim payments made during the year represent in the aggregate their final payment amount for the cap year with sequestration already applied.
 HH2 and HH3 represent the situations where sequestration had to be reversed and reapplied because the hospice exceeded its aggregate cap.